-In 2009, the Thirty Meter Telescope International Observatory (TIO) selected a site (MK13N) below the summit of Maunakea, in Hawaii, as the preferred site to build and operate TMT.
+In 2009, a site (MK13N) below the summit of Maunakea, in Hawaii, emerged as the preferred site for TMT.
 However, access to the MK13N site has been halted by TMT opponents at several occasions since 2014.
 As a result, while Maunakea continues to be TIO’s preferred site, TMT has also extensively investigated several alternative sites to ensure that construction can begin in a timely fashion.
 The alternate sites considered were distributed over the two hemispheres: Two sites in Chile, and two others in Mexico and Spain (respectively San Pedro Martir and Roque de los Muchachos Observatories).

 All alternate sites presented a different set of advantages and challenges.
 The investigation looked into the various risks associated with each site and many other parameters in addition to site quality, such as the costs for construction and operations, the timeline to First Light, and the legal processes and timescale to obtain the necessary permits.
 On October 31st, 2016, the TIO Board of Directors selected the Observatorio del Roque de Los Muchachos (ORM), in La Palma, on the Canary Islands (Spain) as the alternate site for TMT.
 This decision was based on:

 (1) The quality of the ORM site, which will support all TMT core science programs

 (2) The range of advantages related to the ORM site, including lower costs of construction and operations, faster timeline to initiate construction and reach First Light, and lower project risks based on the existence of support infrastructure